jpalardy/vim-slime/assets/doc/targets/neovim.md

 ### Statusline Plugins

-If you are using a plugin to manage your status line, see that plugin's documentation to see how to confiugre the status line to display `&channel` and `jobpid(&channel)`.
+If you are using a plugin to manage your status line, see that plugin's documentation to see how to configure the status line to display `&channel` and `jobpid(&channel)`.

 Many status line plugins for Neovim are configured in lua.